 You can find out more about how property valuations affect your rates, and how rates are calculated, on our understand your rates page.

 We use the valuation of your property to fairly determine your rates and charges.

-Redevelopment, subdivisions and new homes and buildings increase the number of rateable properties in the municipality.
-With more rateable properties, the costs of services is shared by more properties paying rates however in a growing municipality, more services are also required.
+Redevelopment, subdivisions, and new homes and buildings increase the number of rateable properties in the municipality.
+With more rateable properties, the cost of services is shared by more properties, but in a growing municipality, more services are also required.

 Qualified valuers analyse all sales that occur between revaluations to determine the new valuations.
 These are then applied to each individual property in Moreland.

 The valuation of a property is based on: